 Bushy shrub bearing pairs of narrow pointed leaves inhabiting the South and Stewart Islands.
 Leaves variable, to 132mm long, gradually tapering to narrow tip, margin often uneven and with fine hairs (lens needed).
 Leaf bud with very small gap between leaves at base.
 Flowers in spikes to 23cm long.

-Throughout South Island (except for Marlborough Sounds) and Stewart Island, and on Auckland Island and in Chile; naturalised in western Europe (Webb 1972).
+Throughout the South Island (except for Marlborough Sounds) and Stewart Island, also on Auckland Island and in Chile.
+Naturalised in western Europe (Webb 1972).

 Occurs from sea-level to close to the treeline, mostly in open sites, and in forest.

 Wetland plant indicator status rating

 Information derived from the revised national wetland plant list prepared to assist councils in delineating and monitoring wetlands (Clarkson et al., 2021 Manaaki Whenua – Landcare Research Contract Report LC3975 for Hawke’s Bay Regional Council).
 The national plant list categorises plants by the extent to which they are found in wetlands and not ‘drylands’.
 The indicator status ratings are OBL (obligate wetland), FACW (facultative wetland), FAC (facultative), FACU (facultative upland), and UPL (obligate upland).

 Occasionally is a hydrophyte but usually occurs in uplands (non-wetlands).